 When describing weaknesses you will want to focus on those weaknesses that you have taken concrete steps to address, or that have been a route to learning more about yourself.
 Often strengths and weaknesses are two sides of the same coin, in which case you can even tie your key weaknesses to your key strengths.
 Because it is often difficult to write about one’s weaknesses this is an especially important essay to share with others to seek feedback on tone and impact.

-Similar to the HBS question, this is an opportunity to describe two of your most important accomplishments.
-While impressive accomplishments are great and will certainly enhance your overall application, you should pay equal attention to explaining why these accomplishments are valuable to you.
+This essay is an opportunity to showcase one of your most important achievements.
+Impressive achievements that stand on their own are great, but you will want to pay equal attention to explaining why these accomplishments are valuable to you.
 If you concisely explain the accomplishment and how you were able to bring it to fruition, you will have room to provide the context for your personal pride in the accomplishment.
 If you don’t have an achievement that you think is incredibly impressive on your own focus mainly on what is important to you and an example that shows the activities you value.

-Note that INSEAD prefers to see both the personal and professional in this essay.
-This is your first opportunity in this essay set to bring in a new angle on your profile through describing one of your most substantial accomplishments outside of work.
+Note that your application to INSEAD ideally covers both the personal and professional.
+This essay could be an opportunity in this essay set to bring in a new angle on your profile through describing one of your most substantial accomplishments outside of work.

-Both of these essay choices seek a response that will demonstrate your awareness of the world outside your home country.
+This essay should demonstrate your awareness of the world outside your own ethnic or cultural identity.
 INSEAD is a highly international program and seeks candidates that both demonstrate and value diversity.
-Either one of these essays offers an opportunity to highlight any international or cross culture exposure you have had, whether while traveling outside your home country, or when experiencing foreigners within your home country.
-You will want to demonstrate cultural sensitivity, but also an awareness of the real cultural differences between people and nationalities.
+This could be an opportunity to highlight any international or cross culture exposure you have had such as traveling outside your home country, or when experiencing diversity within your home country.

-6. Is there anything that you have not mentioned in your application that you would like the Admissions Committee to know?
-(350 words maximum) This section is optional.
+Optional Essay: Is there anything else that was not covered in your application that you would like to share with the admissions committee?
+(300 words max.)

 This essay is 350 words you can use for anything you would like to showcase and that you were unable to work into the rest of your application.
 Because INSEAD’s questions are quite thorough you may have covered all aspects of your candidacy and personal qualities in the other five essay questions, in which case you can feel comfortable skipping this question (it IS optional).
 If you did not have a place for an interesting hobby, new aspect of your background to describe, or key accomplishment, it may be appropriate to use this space to tell that story.